AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Instance families with local SSDs.md

 Instances with local SSDs provide high I/O performance.
 They are suitable for scenarios that impose high demands on storage I/O performance and high availability architecture at the application level.
 For example, they are suitable for NoSQL databases, massively parallel processing \(MPP\) data warehouses, and distributed file systems.

 Instances with local SSDs are suitable for enterprises that provide online services such as online gaming, e-commerce, live video streaming, and media.
-Instances with local SSDs can satisfy the high requirements of I/O-intensive applications that require low latency and high I/O performance of Elastic Block Storage \(EBS\) devices.
+Instances with local SSDs can satisfy the high requirements of I/O-intensive applications for low latency and high I/O performance of Elastic Block Storage \(EBS\) devices.

 Instances with local SSDs have the following features: